 As for Castaneda's shaman-socerer Don Juan Matus actually being a Yaqui in the first place, it is not overly clear.
 Yaqui Indians have perhaps one of the most notorious and unreceptive reputations around when it comes to interloping non-Yaquis and nosy outsiders snooping around.
 That non-approachable ambience creates in effect a highly unlikely scenario for anthropologists or anybody else to successfully penetrate their society sufficiently to prove or disprove Castaneda's claims that Don Juan Matus was truly a Yaqui --- or even if he was real or not.
 Many anthropologists, including Edward H. Spicer and both Holdens, have put together a fairly strong case against anything particularly Yaqui about Don Juan.
 An astute reader will notice in Castaneda's later books that he approached Don Juan's supposed Yaqui identity more as a simple happenstance than something that had anything really to do with his sorcery.

-In an interesting sidenote, according to reliable sources such as ROSWELL ARCHAEOLOGISTS: The Dirt Before The Dig as well a work done by researcher and author Thomas J. Carey, on Saturday, July 5, 1947, Jane Holden Kelley's father William Curry Holden and some students, who were exploring sites looking for signs of pre-Contact Native American occupation in the mountains west of Roswell, stumbled across the second of the infamous Roswell impact sites where some sort of an object had crashed.
-It has been said Holden and his students are the ones who first reported to law enforcement officials the discovery of what they thought was the remains of a wrecked aircraft.
-Military personnel reportedly arrived soon afterward, cordoned off access to the site and escorted them out of the area.
+In an interesting sidenote, according to reliable sources such as ROSWELL ARCHAEOLOGISTS: The Dirt Before The Dig as well a work done by researcher and author Thomas J. Carey, on Saturday, July 5, 1947, Jane Holden Kelley's father William Curry Holden and some students, who were exploring sites looking for signs of pre-Contact Native American occupation in the mountains west of Roswell, stumbled across the second of the infamous Roswell impact sites where some sort of an object had crashed and in Holden's case, apparently, because of the size of the object, the main impact site.
+It has been said William Holden and his students are the ones who first reported to law enforcement officials what they thought was a possible crash-down of an aircraft.
+Military personnel reportedly arrived in the area prior to Holden and his students actually physically seeing the downed craft, cordoned off access to the site, and after Holden and his students showed up on the scene, escorted them out of the area.
 Holden never really discussed the incident and it was well into his later years before he was actually even inteviewed on the subject.

 A number of anthropologists and archaeologists OTHER than Holden have been named in association with the suspected downed object that has become known as the Roswell UFO, ranging from the little known fringe such as amateur rock hound and Pothunter known as Cactus Jack, but whose real name was William Lawrence Campbell, to the more famous and academically established types such as Holden.
 For the most part, however, the more credible the credentials, the less likely they are to come forward or admit to any connection.
 Jane Holden Kelley is on record as saying that at the time interviews were being conducted, because of his age, her father was easily confused.
 Memories from his life were jumbled and reordered, and, even though she and her dad were close, he had never mentioned anything to her about the incident.